DiscordBots-Archive/RavenBot/README.md

 # [Generic - The Discord Bot](https://discordapp.com/oauth2/authorize?client_id=499250383785558026&scope=bot&permissions=2146958839)

 This is very simple Discord Bot written in discord.js library.
+If you want this bot, you can invite from [here](https://discordapp.com/oauth2/authorize?client_id=499250383785558026&scope=bot&permissions=2146958839)

 ## Commands